 This line of reasoning may look promising, but it is a different matter to turn it into a sound argument.
 Clearly, the suggestion has a Kantian ring.
 When I just said that at least the propositions about myself must be connected, I should probably have been so cautious to refer only to the propositions concerning my consciousness.
-And then we seem to be in the vinicity of Kant's profound idea that the "I think" must potentially# accompany all my thoughts and ideas, i.e., in the vinicity of the transcendental unity of pure apperception which Kant declares to be the first principle of all understanding lying at the base of all our judgments.
+And then we seem to be in the vicinity of Kant's profound idea that the "I think" must potentially accompany all my thoughts and ideas, i.e., in the vicinity of the transcendental unity of pure apperception which Kant declares to be the first principle of understanding lying at the base of all our judgments.
 So, in a nutshell, the suggestion is that we may somehow derive the connectedness of our empirical beliefs from the unity of consciousness.
 However, closer inspection fails to confirm this; we rather encounter a class of propositions which must be exempt from the coherence principles: facts of consciousness are not within the field of the reason relation.
 This is the consequence of the following considerations.20

-The suggestion from Kant is that the relevant sort of facts of consiousness are propositions about one's own beliefs; in a sense, I simply know what I do, and do not, believe.
+The suggestion from Kant is that the relevant sort of facts of consciousness are propositions about one's own beliefs; in a sense, I simply know what I do, and do not, believe.
 However, it would be intuitively very strange to defend, justify, or reason for one's beliefs with the help of such knowledge.
-Suppose someone claims: "Clinton will resign before the end of the year," and when asked for his reasons he responds: "I believe so."
+Suppose someone claims: "Clinton will resign before the end of the year", and when asked for his reasons he responds: "I believe so".
 Then he has certainly given no reason at all, even if the answer is, unnaturally, interpreted not as the affirmation of the original claim, but as an expression of a second-order belief.
 Believing to believe that A is somehow tantamount to believing that A, and therefore the former cannot be used in reasoning for the latter.21

 This intuition should be substantiated, though.
-This is done by Benkewitz (1999a, sect.
+This is done by Benkewitz (to appear, sect.
 5.3), in an extended argument.
-Instead of adapting it to the present purposes,22 however, I shall try to confirm a fairly common thought which runs as
+Instead of adapting this argument to the present purposes,22 however, I shall try to confirm a fairly common thought which runs as follows: Facts of consiousness are maximally certain and, generally, maximally certain propositions cannot have, or be, reasons.